bryhlee/bryhlee.github.io/blog/_posts/2024-03-15-dynamic-rope-system.md

 The curve formed by the rope will be dynamic and procedural, as will the geometry of our rope mesh -- if the start and end points move during gameplay, the rope should adjust itself accordingly.
 This means we will need to render our procedural rope every tick our start and end positions are modified.
 The math described in the previous section is expensive, as hyperbolics are not particularly efficient.

 To maintain performance, we can deform our mesh vertices using materials.
-While materials cannot be used for everything, our deformation is largely based on mathematics, so writing our deformation using HLSL will be fairly reliable.
-In addition, using materials will run our expensive operations on the GPU.
+While materials cannot be used for everything, our deformation is largely based on mathematics, so writing our math using HLSL will be fairly reliable.
+In addition, using materials will run these expensive operations on the GPU.

 Unreal Engine 5.2 supports vertex deformation with [World Position Offset, abbreviated as WPO](https://dev.epicgames.com/documentation/en-us/unreal-engine/material-inputs-in-unreal-engine#worldpositionoffset).
 WPO is very powerful, but with  power comes great responsibility.
 First, we will need to ensure our input mesh is correct (after all, garbage in, garbage out).
 Second, WPO is not easy to debug.
 Therefore, taking this process one step at a time will ensure we aren't throwing pages of HLSL at our mesh.
 WPO accepts a single 3-float vector which results in translation for each vertex on the mesh that the material is applied to.
 We can incrementally add to this vector for each step during RnD.